Doubly robust tests of exposure effects under high-dimensional confounding: Motivation

 We will let the exposure $A$ be binary e.g. it is coded as 1 if an individual undergoes a particular medical treatment and 0 otherwise; extensions to more general exposures will be discussed later in the paper.
 Then given the standard structural conditions in the causal inference literature, in particular that $L$ is sufficient to adjust for confounding, the null hypothesis also expresses the absence of a causal effect of $A$ on $Y$, conditional on $L$.

-Standard score tests of $H_0$ require estimation of $E(Y|L)$, since under the null $E(Y|A=a,L)=E(Y|L)$; in realistic settings where $L$ has multiple continuous components, non-parametric estimation of this functional is not feasible.
+Simple methods for testing the null hypothesis of conditional independence are available via the regression framework.
+Standard score tests of $H_0$ require estimation of $E(Y|L)$, since under the null, $E(Y|A=a,L)=E(Y|L)$ (full conditional independence implies mean conditional independence).
+In realistic settings where $L$ has multiple continuous components, non-parametric estimators of this functional may perform poorly.
 A common strategy is to instead postulate a parametric regression model $\mathcal{B}$ for the mean of $Y$ conditional on the covariates:

 where $m(L;\beta)$ is a known function smooth in an unknown finite-dimensional parameter $\beta$.
 Then, via maximum likelihood estimation of GLMs, under the pre-specified model $\mathcal{B}$ one can obtain a consistent and uniformly asymptotically normal (UAN) score statistic for testing $H_0$ (where uniformity is with respect to $\beta$).
+This means that there exists a finite-sample size such that for any value of $\beta$ within the parameter space, the test statistic will be approximately normally distributed.
+We note that although this is a valid test of $H_0$, it is only consistent in the direction of alternatives that obey some form of mean conditional independence between $Y$ and $A$; the same holds for subsequent tests described in this paper.

-Unfortunately, this standard methodology does not straightforwardly extend to high-dimensional settings; In low-dimensional settings, one can perform a score test of the causal null $H_0$ based on the asymptotic distribution of an unbiased (unscaled) score test statistic $U(\beta)$; for likelihood estimation of canonical GLMs, $U(\beta)=A\{Y-m(L;\beta)\}$.
+Unfortunately, this standard methodology does not straightforwardly extend to high-dimensional settings.
+In low-dimensional settings, one can perform a score test of the causal null $H_0$ based on the asymptotic distribution of an unbiased (unscaled) score test statistic $U(\beta)$; for likelihood estimation of canonical GLMs, $U(\beta)=A\{Y-m(L;\beta)\}$.
 Then let $\tilde{\beta}$ denote an estimate of $\beta$ obtained either directly via some regularization method or after model selection.
 Following a Taylor expansion,